BaseMax/config-parser-flex/README.md

 ### Acknowledgment

-I saw an video from Jonathan Engelsma and It's encouraged me to do this project myself.
+I saw an lecture from Prof. Jonathan Engelsma and It's encouraged me to do this project myself.

 © Copyright Max Base